Voicemail Transcription: The Complete Guide to Voicemail-to-Text for Business

 The real solution isn't better voicemail transcription - it's answering more calls so fewer go to voicemail in the first place.

-This is where AI call answering comes in.
+This is where AI virtual receptionist technology comes in.
 Instead of callers hearing "Leave a message after the beep," they get a live response.
 The AI can:

 • Answer questions about your hours, services, and availability